Major edits/changes from recent updates marked in blue!

 The General Build---------------------------------------------------------------------------

 This build is mainly meant for general PvE open-world map roaming and personal story completion, for which it actually excels quite well at.
-It is highly unsuited for the completion of the more challenging dungeons and fractals.
+In addition, it's useful for small skirmishes in WvW and holding points in sPvP.
+However, It is highly unsuited for the completion of the more challenging dungeons and fractals.

 Weapons, Skills, and Stats